-Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | Helena Fourment with her Son Francis | Descent from the Cross | Return of the Prodigal Son | The Resurrection of Christ |
+Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | Raising of the Cross | Descent from the Cross | The Meeting of Abraham and Melchizedek fa | The Holy Family with the Basket f | The Resurrection of Christ |

 Related Artists:Bengt Nordenberg

 Lyons 1815 - Paris 1891.
 French Academic Painter, 1815-1891.
 French genre and military painter.
 His study of the Dutch masters was evident in his first Salon-exhibited painting, A Visit to the Burgomaster (1834).
 His small genre paintings are meticulous as to furnishings and costumes.
 Among Meissonier's battle scenes, chiefly of the Napoleonic Wars, are Napoleon I with His Staff (Louvre) and Friedland, 1807 (Metropolitan Mus.).
 Robert Frederick Blum